Draft decisions to have huge impact on 2018-19 hoops season

 BOSTON COLLEGE.
 The Eagles took a big hit when Jerome Robinson, the ACC's second-leading scorer, opted to hire an agent and remain in the draft.
 His return would've given BC nearly its entire team back to pursue the program's first NCAA bid since 2009.
 The good news: Ky Bowman, the ACC's top returning scorer, decided to withdraw from the draft.

 UCLA.
 The Bruins lost one of the nation's best players when dynamic guard Aaron Holiday declared for the draft and hired an agent in March.
 UCLA's big loss was offset, at least to a degree, by the decisions of Kris Wilkes and Jaylen Hands to return to Westwood.
-The Bruins are still waiting for freshman forward Cody Riley to announce his decision.
+Freshman forward Cody Riley made it a trio staying at UCLA with a late announcement on Wednesday.

 KANSAS.
 The Jayhawks lost Lagerald Vick and Malik Newman after both declared for the draft and signed with an agent.
 But Kansas got some good news on Wednesday when burly big man Udoka Azubuike announced he will return for his junior season instead of remaining in the draft.

 MICHIGAN STATE.
-The Spartans will certainly miss Jaren Jackson and Miles Bridges after both hired agents to leave school early.
+The Spartans will certainly miss Jaren Jackson and Miles Bridges after both hired agents.
 Michigan State received good news this week, though, when forward Nick Ward decided to head back to East Lansing.

+KENTUCKY.
+The Wildcats kept one, lost two.
+PJ Washington is staying in Lexington after averaging 10.8 points and 5.7 rebounds, but Jarred Vanderbilt and Wenyen Gabriel are headed to the pros.
+Coach Cal has another strong recruiting class coming in and the Wildcats could be in the running for Stanford's Travis, so they should be all right.

 AP Basketball Writer Aaron Beard in Raleigh, North Carolina, contributed to this report.